Your browser is not supported any more. Download your preferred modern browser and STAY secure!

 It is aimed at learners who have achieved an extremely high level of skill in the English language and want to:

 C2 Proficiency (CPE) is recognized by the private sector.
-It is also officially recognized in Greece by the state (ASEP/Supreme Council for Civil Personnel Selection) as a certification of English language competence at various levels depending on the Cambridge English Scale overall score, as follows:
+It is also officially recognized – regardless of whether candidates are examined through the paper-based or digital format – is recognized by the private sector, as well as the Greek state (ASEP/Supreme Council for Civil Personnel Selection) as a certification of English language competence at various levels depending on the Cambridge English Scale overall score, as follows:

 C2 Proficiency (CPE) is accepted by thousands of organizations, employers and governments around the world as a reliable, accurate and fair test of English.